Yahyakiani/Css_Notes/Psychology/Theories.md

 takes the form of panic attacks lasting from a few seconds to several hours
-  - **Panic attacks** seemingly come out of nowhere and are unconnected to any specifi c stimulus.
+  - **Panic attacks** seemingly come out of nowhere and are unconnected to any specific stimulus.
 Because they don’t know what triggers their feelings of panic, victims of panic attacks may become fearful of going places